openregister/country-data/README.md

 Data for the [country](http://country.openregister.org), the [territory](http://territory.openregister.org) and [uk](https://uk.discovery.openregister.org) registers.

+# lists

+[Lists](lists) of countries and territories found in government documents, data and services used to produce a [report](http://openregister.github.io/country-data/lists/report.html).

 # Licence

 The software in this project is covered by LICENSE file.